 1. Traffic:

-From all directions, traffic in Saigon is like that; people pour out like a waterfall, but despite the crowd, it is still easy to navigate.
+From five directions pouring into Saigon's traffic is the same; people don't know where to pour out like a waterfall, but despite the congestion, it is still easy to navigate.
 The flow has its own rhythm; knowing how to catch the beat is fine, just like when flirting; each quiet girl or strong-willed girl has her own way to flow, knowing how to catch the beat is fine.
 The streets of Saigon are like a symphony, a mysterious girl full of personality.
 Outsiders look in with hesitation, but those inside are relaxed, enjoying.
 Those who are strong enough to love and dare to try discover other charming aspects of Saigon's traffic.

 2. Saigon Streets:

-The rhythm of Saigon's traffic is unstable but flexible, so participants also need to be clever.
-When the roads are full like a waterfall, such as on the routes of Binh Thanh, Tan Phu, Hanoi Highway, or Pham Van Dong, if someone runs fast, we also run fast, but if we run slowly, with trembling hands, it’s a failure.
-Gently, like playing chess in District 1 or the streets in District 4, one can skillfully return, sit with grandparents, or stand still.
-Occasionally, just running in a trickle, and the secret is to be patient, don’t honk the horn.
+The rhythm of Saigon's traffic is not stable but flexible, so participants also need to be clever.
+When the roads are full like a waterfall, such as on the routes of Binh Thanh, Tan Phu, Hanoi Highway, or Pham Van Dong, if someone runs fast, we also run fast, but if we run slowly, with trembling hands, it will fail.
+Gently, like playing chess in District 1 or the streets in District 4, then skillfully return, sitting with grandparents, or standing still.
+Occasionally just running smoothly, and the secret is to be patient, don't honk the horn.
 There are many places where you can't go forward or backward, but teammates behind continuously honk, urging you, making you just want to turn back and ask, "Why are you honking?".

-In the end, I realized that someone honking is like needing to pee; sometimes it will hit your shoes, and it’s uncontrollable.
-And for things that do not depend on your wishes, don’t care too much, so as not to get frustrated.
-The honking also has its charm; listening gradually becomes familiar, and sometimes you even miss it, because it’s always lively, which vehicle, which person, which sound, the honking, is better than silence.
+In the end, I also realize that someone honking is like needing to pee; sometimes it will hit your shoes, and it cannot be controlled.
+And things that do not depend on your wishes, don't care too much, to be frustrated about.
+The honking also has its charm; gradually listening becomes familiar, and sometimes you even miss it because it is always lively, which vehicle, which person, which sound, the honking, is better than silence.
 Noise is a sign of peace; silence is not.

-Love is the same; when two people argue, that is also the time to save oneself.
+Love is the same; when two people argue, that is also the time to save themselves.
 When you can't go forward or backward, be patient.
-Don’t listen to the teammates honking behind; they tell stories, but often still need companionship.
-The most difficult roads, the most stressful ones, like the five-way or seven-way intersections, or the bustling roundabouts, are often the safest places.
+Don't listen to the horn-blowing teammates behind; they tell stories, but often still need companionship.
+The most challenging and stressful roads, like the five-way or seven-way intersections, or the bustling roundabouts, are often the safest places.
 People and vehicles form lines, slowly like a troop advancing towards an ideal sky.
-I remember once turning at the green light, just as I arrived, I encountered a crowd of people and vehicles like a raging waterfall in front of me.
+I remember once turning at the green light, just as I arrived, I encountered a crowd of people, vehicles like a raging waterfall in front of me.
 Yet, in the blink of an eye, people and vehicles from my village advanced, forming a crowded group, cutting through that chaotic waterfall.

 My teammates and I looked up at the sky and moved forward.
 Leaving behind the cut-off waterfall, waiting for the opportunity, when people need each other, they are often kinder.
-But once you have passed the perilous part, when everyone is free to move, it becomes easier to hurt each other.
-The majestic roundabout roads, everyone wipes their heads, each person takes a different path, then collides with each other, causing harm.
+But once you have passed the perilous part, once you have separated, each person moves freely, it becomes easier to hurt each other.
+The majestic roundabouts, everyone wipes their heads, each person takes a different path, then collides with each other, hurting each other.
 Sometimes because of that, they disappear forever.
-Traffic in Saigon is full of profound philosophy, but also down-to-earth, carrying burdens.
-The streets of Saigon are crowded, the people of Saigon are in a hurry, so at intersections, each person has a light; some have lights for a few seconds and rush through, while others have yellow lights that have gone out but still rush through.
+Traffic in Saigon is full of profound philosophy, but also down-to-earth, carrying hammers.
+The streets of Saigon are crowded, and the people of Saigon are in a hurry, so at intersections, each person has a light; some have lights for a few seconds and rush through, while others have yellow lights that have gone out but still rush through.

 3. Time:

-Fortunately, those who have a passionate love for time like that have not yet touched each other, to sing the honking song on the dragon rides.
-Touching the clever spots, stopping at red lights, observing, also has many pleasures.
-But sometimes, that blackness is very interesting, like a film about busy life, posted back in just a few seconds.
+Fortunately, those who have a passionate love for time like that have not yet touched each other to sing the horn song on the dragon rides.
+Touching the clever spots, stopping at red lights, observing, there are many pleasures.
+But sometimes, that black moment is very interesting, like a film about busy life, posted back in just ten seconds.
 Some people are weary from fatigue, while others have excited eyes about an upcoming appointment.

 But then that person realized with the look of a child, it had been a long, long time since a stranger had given a piece of cake, looking very touching.
 After that, that person saw the red light still had more than ten seconds, so they hurriedly opened their bag, took out a few more polymer notes, and handed them to the lottery seller in the wheelchair.
 There was nothing special about them, just a lot of humanity, but that was more than enough.